Fudging the Gospels

 To let the historical cat out of the evidential bag would not take any 978 pages, but it would take more pages than are here available.
 The gist of it is that on the basic point, namely, How do I get into Heaven, the followers of Jesus during and shortly after his death took two major roads of interpretation.
 One, the earlier, because rooted in the teachings of Jesus during his lifetime, regarded salvation as achieved by obedience to the commandments - not the whole burdensome Jewish "Law" containing more than 600 provisions, and championed by the Pharisee party in particular, but just the nonritual half of the Mosaic Ten (plus a sixth, with a traditional basis but outside the standard Ten; see the list as given by Jesus himself in Mk 10:19).
 I find it convenient to call this kind of Christianity "Alpha."
 The other kind, Beta, which must be later because it is a theory of the meaning of Jesus's death, and thus could not have been preached by Jesus in his lifetime, is that we are saved not by our own repentance, but by Jesus's sacrificial death, which atones vicariously for our sins.

 Alpha baptism, whether administered by John or by the early Christians portrayed in Acts, is by water.
 It is a sign of forgiveness arising from repentance: it signifies the sinlessness of the one baptized (a late interpolation into Josephus spells this out very clearly: baptism is not magic; it does not of itself forgive; it symbolizes forgiveness).
 Beta baptism, as expounded very clearly by Paul, in documents which can be dated to about a generation after Jesus, is a participation in the death and resurrection of Jesus; it is, at least symbolically, a baptism by blood.
-The war of theory between the Gospel tradition or its earliest elements, and the advanced and mystical viewpoint articulated by Paul, is between these two positions: between the religion of Jesus, which centered on the forgiveness of God, and the religion about Jesus, in which Jesus increasingly replaces God as the dispenser of forgiveness, and eventually in all God's other functions as well.
+The war of theory between the Gospel tradition or its earliest elements, and the advanced and mystical-participation viewpoint articulated by Paul, is between these two positions: between the religion of Jesus, which centered on the forgiveness of God, and the religion about Jesus, in which Jesus increasingly replaces God as the dispenser of forgiveness, and eventually in all God's other functions as well.

-That war, with all its complications and crosscurrents, is the big story of the Christian first century.
+That war of dogma, with all its complications and crosscurrents, is the big story of the Christian first century.
 Its major combatants continued to exist as late as the fourth century, but with the Alpha view increasingly marginalized and finally forbidden (it figures recognizably in several of the heresies catalogued by Epiphanius).
 We today live in, and modern scholars thus tend to think and write from, a Beta perspective.
 Everyone is a child of their own age.
 But not necessarily to the same extent, and historians may fairly be judged on how far they have gotten outside their native envelope of acceptances, and into the mind and practice of the lost period for which they presume to speak.

 Whether Ferguson, somewhere in his 978 pages, has linked up with the key opposition within early Christianity is a question that will require another and more pertinacious reviewer to determine.
 The present experiment seems not to be favorable to that verdict, but time perhaps will tell.